massalabs/station-store/README.md

 ## security checks

 In order to be approved, your plugin code will be audited by the Massalabs team.
-The provided checksum will be verified against the zip file url provided.
+The provided checksums will be verified against the zip files url provided.